djthorpe/gopi/docs/USAGE.md

 there can be several implementations of the same interfaces.
-For example, there are both `rpi.GPIO` and `linux.GPIO` device subsystems which both implement the `hw.GPIO` interface, but which have different ways to interact with the GPIO port, different features, etc.
+For example, there are both `rpi.GPIO` and `linux.GPIO` device subsystems which both implement the `hw.GPIO` interface, but which have different ways to interact with the GPIO port, different features, and so forth.
+In general you should need to understand only how the abstract interfaces work.

 Every device is opened using the `gpio.Open` method with a device-specific configuration.
 For the GPIO example,